arashnm80/arashnm80.github.io/quotes.md

 > The best way to predict the future is to invent it.

-> With great pe**s comes great responsibility
+> With great pes comes great responsibility

-> I'm gonna be man of focus, commitment and sheer fu**ing will.
+> I'm gonna be man of focus, commitment and sheer fuing will.

-> Success is my only motherf**ing option, failure's not.
+> Success is my only motherfing option, failure's not.

 > If there are no more good movies to watch anymore, it's time for me to become a director and create my own masterpieces.